-Effective January 1, 2017, if a beekeeper needs to give a hive antibiotics, they need to have a prescription or a veterinary feed directive from a licensed veterinarian with whom they have a valid veterinarian-client-patient relationship.
-There are not many veterinarians in the US that have worked with honey bees.
-There have been a lot of inquiries from veterinarians about bees to us at Betterbee because the 3 owners are veterinarians.
-There is a website, www.BeeVets.com where a veterinarian can go to get information or a beekeeper can go to look for a veterinarian.
+If a beekeeper needs to give hive antibiotics, they need to have a prescription or a veterinary feed directive from a licensed veterinarian with whom they have a valid veterinarian-client-patient relationship.
+There are not many veterinarians in the U.S. that have worked with honey bees.
+There have been a lot of inquiries from veterinarians about bees to us at Betterbee because one of the owners is a veterinarian.
+There is a website, Honey Bee Veterinary Consortium, where a veterinarian can go to get information or a beekeeper can go to look for a veterinarian.

 New parasites and pathogens have been spreading more quickly than ever before.
 Only if all the parties involved work together to tackle the problem will bee health be improved in the future.
 Government veterinarians must be knowledgeable about bees and bee diseases as they are responsible for dealing with notifiable bee diseases/pests and international trade controls.
 However, private veterinary practitioners must also be informed about the relationship between the physiology of bees and the pathology of honey-bee diseases, as they are responsible for prescribing and delivering the appropriate medicines required by beekeepers.
 This publication provides a concise but comprehensive overview of this complex set of problems.